aws-solutions-library-samples/guidance-for-high-speed-rag-chatbots-on-aws/README.md

     return conversation_chain
 ```
+> [!Note]
-Note: Hit Save Remember to save your file!
+> Hit Save Remember to save your file!
 Press Cmd+S on Mac or Ctrl+S on Windows to save your file.
 Alternatively, click File --> Save.

 6. Create a function to handle user input